BankkRoll/Deconomy/README.md

 ## Overview

-This Discord bot is built using the Sapphire Framework and is designed to provide a range of functionalities including administration tasks, an economy system, and some fun interactive features.
-The bot is structured to adhere to best coding practices, ensuring it is functionally robust, maintainable, and scalable.

->[!IMPORTANT]
+**Deconomy** is a feature-rich Discord bot designed to enhance user engagement in your server by introducing an economy system, fun interactions, and administrative utilities.
+Built with the Sapphire Framework, it offers a seamless and enjoyable experience.

+- **Economy System**: Virtual currency, shop, inventory, and more.
+- **Fun Commands**: GIF searches, AI chats, and interactive experiences.
+- **Admin Utilities**: Server management made easy.
+- **AI Integration**: Chat with Google Bard AI.

-> **Disclaimer:**
+> [!IMPORTANT] > **Disclaimer:**
 > Please note that the APIs used in this bot are not owned or maintained by us.
 The usage of these APIs is at your own risk, and we make no guarantees regarding the availability, accuracy, or functionality of these services.
 If you are the endpoint owner and would like to remove them please open a issue and ill handle it accordingly.

 ## Installation Instructions